 I’m assuming most people reading this blog have kitchens with at least bare-bones essentials: a refrigerator, cooktop, convection microwave (or conventional oven and microwave), and running water.
-Beyond that, I inventoried items in my RV kitchen to come up with the following list.
+Beyond that, I inventoried items in my RV kitchen to come up with the following list of basic kitchen essentials.

-- Light-weight, microwave-safe Corelle dishes are break and chip resistant, but if they go flying out of the cabinet after hitting a pothole, you may lose a few.
+- Corelle service for 6 has dishes that are light-weight, microwave-safe, and break and chip resistant, but if they go flying out of the cabinet after hitting a pothole, you may lose a few.
 (See number 6 on the list of 10 Mistakes You Don’t Want to Make in Your One-Butt Kitchen.)
-This 16-piece set has service for 4, which includes dinner plates, smaller plates, bowls, and mugs.
+This 18-piece set has service for six, which includes dinner plates, bread plates, bowls, and soup/cereal bowls.

-- This stainless steel travel mug can be used for hot and cold beverages.
+- This Stainless steel travel mug can be used for hot and cold beverages.
 It comes with 2 lids, a straw, and a cleaning brush.
-It’s a space saver in our one-butt kitchen since we used to have separate travel mugs for hot and cold drinks.
 Be sure that the base of the mug fits into your cup holder so you can enjoy your beverage on the road.

-- Double-walled, stemless wine glasses are good for wine, cocktails, hot coffee, and other drinks.
-Even though these glasses are supposedly tough and durable, I wrap mine in the mesh sleeves that protect Asian pears.
+- Double-wall insulated glasses are good for wine, cocktails, hot coffee, and other drinks.
+Even though these glasses are supposedly tough and durable, I’ve managed to break one.
+I store them in mesh sleeves that protect Asian pears.

 - This set of silverware and steak knives has service for 8 and some serving utensils.